 Ms. Naoko Ogawa, Mr. Kensuke Nakajima,

 In order to consider the utilization of digital technologies in the fields of finance & distribution and administration from the perspective of SDGs, we hosted lectures concerning cases in China and Demark, which are experiencing digital reform, as well as a lecture concerning Society 5.0 in Japan.
 These lectures were delivered by Ms. Weilin Zhao of the Fujitsu Research Institute, Mr. Kensuke Nakajima of the Embassy of Denmark, and Ms. Naoko Ogawa of Keidanren (the Japan Business Federation).
 Following the lectures, we held a panel discussion about the type of digital reform that should be advanced and the types of SDGs that should be achieved in Japan.
 The moderator of this discussion was Mr. Setsu Mori, chief editor of the magazine alterna.

-We welcomed Mr. Taguchi from ASTROSCALE PTE.
-LTD. in order to reacquaint ourselves with the concept that resolving environmental and social issues can lead to business.
-He delivered a lecture concerning space debris removal - previously thought by most space development professionals to be impossible to achieve - in which he addressed subjects such as the circumstances that led to the commercialization of this activity, as well as his company's business model.
+We welcomed Mr. Taguchi from Astroscale Pte.
+Ltd. in order to reacquaint ourselves with the concept that resolving environmental and social issues can lead to business.
+He delivered a lecture concerning space debris removal, which was previously thought by most space development professionals to be impossible to achieve.
+In the lecture, Mr. Taguchi addressed subjects such as the circumstances that led to the commercialization of space debris removal, as well as his company's business model.

 To better understand the challenges and changes facing retail & distribution divisions from the perspective of sustainability, Nikkei BP presented the latest in company trends, while Tatsuyuki Negoro, a professor at Waseda Business School, talked about the sharing economy, and Motohiro Honma of the Japan Weather Association spoke on weather forecasting and the use of AI in demand forecasting.